-With the introduction of Making Tax Digital for VAT, businesses above the VAT threshold have to adopt some form of digital accounting for their VAT records.
+Making Tax Digital for VAT was one of the biggest changes in business accounting for decades.
+It means businesses above the VAT threshold have to adopt some form of digital accounting for their VAT records.

-For Emily Smith, practice manager at Finlayson & Co near Huddersfield, the announcement of Making Tax Digital (MTD) for VAT inspired an ongoing digital transformation for her practice and its client portfolio.
+For Emily Smith, practice manager at Finlayson & Co near Huddersfield, the announcement of Making Tax Digital (MTD) for VAT back in 2017 inspired an ongoing digital transformation for her practice and its client portfolio.

 The firm went from 10% of clients on cloud accounting to 80% of clients upon MTD for VAT’s introduction, with the aim of that being 100% as MTD progresses into income and corporation tax mandation in the future.